 American Shorthairs are not the same as Domestic Shorthairs.
-They can look similar and the names used interchangeably, but true American Shorthairs are purebred while Domestic Shorthairs typically have unknown lineage making them the “mutts” of the cat world.
+They can look similar, and the names are used interchangeably, but true American Shorthairs are purebred while Domestic Shorthairs typically have unknown lineage, making them the “mutts” of the cat world.

 This breed of cat can have many different colored and patterned coats—some say up to 60 or more combinations.

-Looking for a name for your new American Shorthair kitty?
-You might name your little furball after his or her coloring or choose a strong name since this breed is known for its muscular build.
-Or maybe something that hearkens that colonial legacy?
+Are you looking for a name for your new American Shorthair kitty?
+You might name your little furball after their coloring or choose a strong name since this breed is known for its muscular build.
+Or maybe something that hearkens to that colonial legacy?